Pgorner/Inception/README.md

 logs: This target displays the logs of the services defined in ./srcs/docker-compose.yml.
 It's helpful for debugging and understanding what's happening inside the running containers.

 clean: This target stops and removes all running containers, deletes all images, and removes all Docker volumes.
 It's a powerful, albeit potentially dangerous, command that ensures a complete cleanup of the Docker environment.
 It's useful when you want to reclaim disk space and start fresh, but use it cautiously to avoid accidental data loss.

-check-docker: This target checks if Docker is running.
-If not, it attempts to start Docker in the background.
-This is important because the other targets depend on Docker being operational.
-The check ensures a smooth experience for developers, alerting them if Docker needs to be started manually.

 $(ENV_FILE): This target checks if the .env file exists.
 If not, it displays an error message and exits.
 This is useful for ensuring that the necessary configuration file is present before starting the project, preventing potential runtime errors due to missing configuration.